 Spendthrift trusts: If you have children or other heirs who either cannot manage a lump-sum inheritance or should not be trusted with one, a spendthrift trust may be the solution.
 It allows you to distribute assets over time and in a controlled manner, ensuring that they last and reducing the chances that they will be squandered.

 Irrevocable life insurance trusts: These can be used to own life insurance policies, among other things, to cover the costs of estate taxes, taking that burden off of beneficiaries.

 Charitable remainder annuity trusts: These allow you to both leave assets to your heirs and divert any remaining assets to a charitable cause of your choosing.

-Generation-skipping trusts: If you left assets directly to your children, they might be subject to a significant estate tax.
+Generation-skipping trusts: If you leave assets directly to your children, they might be subject to a significant estate tax.
 By setting aside those same assets to someday be distributed to your grandchildren, you can provide important financial resources to your grandkids while also avoiding those tax obligations.

 Grantor retained annuity trusts: These are one of several types of trusts that help you minimize tax obligations on financial gifts to your beneficiaries.

 There are dozens of commonly used trusts, and those described above are just a small sample of what’s available.
-Our attorneys can discuss your needs to help you choose, then create, the most appropriate trust for your situation.
+Our attorneys can discuss your needs to help you choose, then create the most appropriate trust for your situation.